VChristiaens/vcal_sphere/README.md

 Pipeline for calibration, pre-processing and post-processing of SPHERE IRDIS and IFS data, based on VIP routines.

 # Installation
-Only manually by git fork, and adding the path for the main vcal_sphere modules to your $PYTHONPATH.
+For now: only manually by git fork, and adding the path for the main vcal_sphere modules to your $PYTHONPATH.

 # Requirements
 VIP: https://github.com/vortex-exoplanet/VIP